Our Mission is Your Success

 We know that patients participating in weight loss surgery benefit from support received from many sources - including family, friends, physicians and the entire medical team.
 Also important is the support that patients get from others, who like themselves, have actually experienced weight loss surgery.

 Join Certified Bariatric Support Group Leader, Jessica Miller, RN for these fun and informative sessions.
+For more information, and to be added to the unique monthly support group invitation links, please call Jessica at 701.530.5189 or email [email protected].

 Am I qualified for weight loss surgery?